Click here for COVID-19 FAQs (for families, support schemes, etc)

 Apply for adoption to the Family Court through a lawyer or in person.
-Refer to The Subordinate Courts of Singapore - Adoptions for the legal process.
+Refer to The Family Justice Courts of Singapore - Adoptions for the legal process.

-Generally it takes between 6 and 9 months from the day MSF is appointed by the Court as the “Guardian In Adoption’ to the completion of the social investigations required.
+Generally it takes between 6 and 9 months from the date that MSF is appointed by the Court as the "Guardian-In-Adoption" to the completion of social invesitgations required.

 Adoption of a foreign child takes longer as it involves a Home Study Report and application of Dependant's Pass for the child.